return42/linuxdoc/docs/linuxdoc-howto/kernel-doc-directive.rst

         :linenos:
         :debug:

-The argument ``<src-filename>`` is required, it points to a source file in the kernel source tree.
-The pathname is relative to kernel's root folder.
+The argument ``<src-filename>`` is required and points to the source file.
+The pathname is relative to the pathname of the ``kernel-doc`` directive.
+Absolute pathnames are relative to environment ``srctree`` (if unset, defaults to CWD).
 The options have the following meaning, but be aware that not all combinations of these options make sense:

 ``:doc: <section title>`` (:ref:`doc_sections`)
     Include content of the ``DOC:`` section titled ``<section title>``.
 Spaces